"Elevated Messy" (w/ Rachel Sennott)

 what I tried to do with the characters is, because like I was saying, I moved to LA and then I sort of like locked down and was sort of like Herman.

-And I think that's when when I started to feel really isolated.
+And I think that's when I started to feel really isolated.
 I felt like I, yeah, I had trouble like driving and like seeing friends in LA.

-And I felt really alone and I was like really gripping to control.
-It's so different from New York too, where it's like you can go to a fucking bellhouse show with 50 people and they can get
+It's so different from New York too, where it's like you can go to a fucking bellhouse show with 50 people and they can kill your friends

-you and they can all gonna be there for you and they get it.
+and they can all gonna be there for you and they get it.
 Whereas then you go to LA and it's like, that's not how it is.

 No, and then it's at 3 p.m.